puppetlabs/best-practices/tuning-puppet-enterprise.md

 ## Expectations

-Given the above, it's necessary to tune the settings of Puppet Enterprise services to maximize the use of available hardware resources after installation, and to reallocate resources after changing your infrastructure: for example: after adding compile masters or replica masters.
+Given the above, it's necessary to tune the settings of Puppet Enterprise services to maximize the use of available hardware resources after installation, and to reallocate resources after changing your infrastructure: for example: after adding compilers or replica Puppet Servers.
 It is also necessary to tune the settings in response to changes in the size and/or complexity of your infrastructure.

 ## Standard Details

 Tuning Puppet Enterprise requires reviewing the documentation for each service, identifying the resources of each infrastructure host, and performing manual calculations for each infrastructure host and service.

-The following documents tuning monolithic installations based on three standard sizes (4 CPU/8GB RAM, 8 CPU/16GB RAM, and 16 CPU/32GB RAM) of primary master hardware, with variations when using compile masters:
+The following documents tuning monolithic installations based on three standard sizes (4 CPU/8GB RAM, 8 CPU/16GB RAM, and 16 CPU/32GB RAM) of primary Puppet Server hardware, with variations when using compilers:

   * https://puppet.com/docs/pe/latest/configuring/tuning_monolithic.html